crokita/strider-android/README.md

 Requirements:
 *  Linux or Mac OS
 *  Android SDK installed.
 It is recommended to add it to your PATH.
-   * The path for the SDK <b>must</b> go under the variable ANDROID_HOME
+   * The PATH for the SDK <b>must</b> go under the variable ANDROID_HOME
-   * The following directories in the SDK must be added to the path in order for all the necessary tools to function:
+   * The following directories in the SDK must be added to the PATH in order for all the necessary tools to function:
       * tools
       * platform-tools
       * build-tools/21.1.2
+   * If you choose not to add the SDK to your PATH then you may specify the location in the plugin
 *  Ant installed for Eclipse projects
 *  Over 512 MB of memory for running the emulator and for gradle
 *  Java Runtime Environment (JRE) or Java Development Kit (JDK)